vzool/docs/api/reference.md

 ##### Examples

-Returns the user with an id of `1`.
+Returns the user with an ID of `1`.

 ```bash
 curl -u <token>: https://api.directus.io/_/users/1